muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

           wall_hit = 1;
       }

+      Cover should be better to have small number in order to have accurate results when hitting the wall.

 This is the ray which shoots from player's position and hit the wall which is either (further away from)/ (nearer to) the player.
 Since we have the coordinates of this ray now
 Let's get the distance between the ray at which the wall hit and the player's position.